About Us

 International 'Solidarity Knows No Borders'

-As part of Solidarity Knows No Borders week of action, we spoke to Peruvian migrant and Ripe Learning student, Celeste Cardenas about her solidarity work at Latin American Disabled People’s Project, the self-worth and sisterhood she found in the workshops of Latin American Women’s Rights Service and how Latin American communities in London are supporting each other through the hostile environment.
+As part of Solidarity Knows No Borders week of action, we spoke to Peruvian migrant and Ripe Learning student Celeste Cardenas about her solidarity work at the Latin American Disabled People’s Project (LADPP), the sisterhood she found at the Latin American Women’s Rights Service (LAWRS), and how Latin American communities in London are supporting each other through the hostile environment.

 Learner Interview: Celeste Cardenas